memgraph/docs/docs/reference-guide/replication.md

   instances running in the SYNC mode confirm they have received the same transaction.
 SYNC mode prioritizes data consistency but has no tolerance for any network failures.
-- **SYNC WITH TIMEOUT** - The MAIN instance will not commit a transaction until all REPLICA instances confirm they have received the same transaction within a configured time interval.
-If the response from a REPLICA times out, the replication mode of that instance will be changed to ASYNC.
-SYNC WITH TIMEOUT prioritizes data consistency until unexpected issues force the system to prioritize availability and partition tolerance.
 - **ASYNC** - The MAIN instance will commit a transaction without receiving confirmation from REPLICA instances that they have received the same transaction.
 ASYNC mode ensures system availability and partition tolerance.